Lamuel27/Bamazon/README.md

 ## Getting Started

-Clone and Type the following commands within your command prompt:
+Clone and Type the following commands within your command prompt to see how both a customer and manager would interact with the app:

 node bamazonCustomer.js